4eshanb/PostgreSQL-Practice/simpleRestaurantSchema/README.md

 These commands are in foreign.sql

 ## General Constraints
-1.In menuItem, price must be positive.
+1. In menuItem, price must be positive.
 The constraint is named positivePrice.

 2. In visit, custArrive must be less than or equal to custDepart.